vnicolau99/Project_Assistive_Robotics/Documentation/LabSession2_UR5e_online_roboDK.md

 robot_socket.send(urscript_command.encode())
 ````

 c) Handle Responses: After sending commands, you may need to receive and process responses from the robot controller.
+If we do not need response information we will wait a short period of time (the desired execution time).

 ````Python
 response = robot_socket.recv(1024)